|

 There are advantages to trialling an OSS CMS first, whatever the intended eventual route; and many enterprises stay with an OSS solution even though they could afford a mid-range commercial solution.
 As costs escalate, with multi-site considerations and extended functionality, it is normally found that the initial software license is not the largest percentage of the final costs, even with a more expensive commercial CMS license.

-If so, please consider linking to it.
-Thank you.
+However, there is one type that stands alone: the Microsoft Windows IIS server.
+These are used when the main website application is ASP and/or .NET based.
+You should always specify Linux / Apache hosting unless you have a specific and potent reason to do otherwise, since there are vastly more options in all areas when using LAMP; and your costs will inevitably be higher on a Windows server.
 The best advice, which cannot be logically countered, is to stay with LAMP-compatible applications - as most blogs, wikis, forums and CMS are - on a LAMP server.
 It is never the wrong choice.
 Certainly, from the search optimising viewpoint, it is always an easier path.
 That means it's cheaper.
 SEO for CMS and all these other database-driven applications is a different process to that for standard 'flat' sites; the LAMP route is a proven, reliable, robust solution.
 SEO is harder on a Windows server for example, because of the management problems that often surface.

 |